arthurvergacas/number-predictor/README.md

 | keyboard R        | Erase the content of the screen |
 | keyboard G        | Make a guess                    |
 | Left Mouse Button | Drag to draw                    |

+### How to see the prediction

+The prediction is shown in the console that you is running the program.
+It is just a simple print(prediction) code